quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-capacitor-apps/build-commands.md

 desc: The Quasar CLI list of commands when developing or building a hybrid mobile app with Capacitor.
 ---

-[Quasar CLI](/quasar-cli-webpack/installation) makes it incredibly simple to develop or build the final distributables from your source code.

 ## Developing

 ```bash